 A person’s asthma symptoms can vary over time – sometimes they will have no symptoms, especially when their asthma is well-controlled.
 Symptoms often vary from person to person, but they are most commonly:

-- tight feeling in the chest
+- a feeling of tightness in the chest

 Symptoms often occur at night, early in the morning or during/just after activity.
-They are caused by the narrowing of the airways.